Payment systems

 Apply for the Card

-As soon as you figure out how a credit card balance transfer works and find the best conditions, you need to get a card from the selected bank.
+As soon as you figure out “What is a balance transfer on a credit card?” and find the best conditions, you need to get a card from the selected bank.
 This can be done online or during a personal visit to the bank.
-Please note that balance transfers are only possible to cards from other banks, so issuing a new card from your bank is useless.
+Please note that balance transfers are only possible to cards from other banks, so issuing a new card from the bank you already work with is useless.

 You can start the transfer online or by calling your bank.
 Usually, the transfer process does not exceed two weeks, and soon, you will see your debt on a new card.
 In any case, you can always check the status of your application by contacting the bank's customer support.